-- E5.1 Functions of the Faculty Readmission Appeals Committee - (a) The primary function of the Faculty Readmission Appeals Committee is to deal with readmission appeals from students. - (b) The Faculty Readmission Appeals Committee also deals with appeals regarding residential periods; permission for deviations; curriculum issues; permission to do certain modules at another higher education institution; credit accumulation, recognition and transfer; extension of registration periods; awarding of degrees; exemption from modules such UFS101 as foundational/developmental modules; retroactive registrations; de-registrations; permission to repeat modules failed on two or more occasions; obtaining a qualification with distinction; early exit; graduating within a shorter period than the prescribed minimum; masters degree and PhD appeals relating to title registration and supervisor conflict; recognition of prior learning; and predicate marks. - E5.2 Lodging an appeal to the Faculty Readmission Appeals Committee - (a) A student's appeal to the Faculty Readmission Appeals Committee will only be dealt with if the student has exhausted all internal processes to the relevant lecturer, Academic Head of Department, Vice-dean and Dean. - (b) A student who wants to lodge an appeal to the Faculty Readmission Appeals Committee should collect and complete the student appeal form that is available from the Office Manager of the Dean (please see the website of the UFS for contact details). - (c) The student should submit the student appeal form in (b) above and comprehensive supporting documentation/proof in person or via email to the Office Manager of the Dean within 15 working days after the student had exhausted all internal procedures. - (d) No additional documentation will be accepted after submission of the documents mentioned in (c) above. - E5.3 The decision by the Faculty Readmission Appeal Committee is final.
+- E5.1 Functions of the Faculty Readmission Appeals Committee - (a) The primary function of the Faculty Readmission Appeals Committee is to deal with readmission appeals from students. - (b) The Faculty Readmission Appeals Committee also deals with appeals regarding residential periods; permission for deviations; curriculum issues; permission to do certain modules at another higher education institution; credit accumulation, recognition and transfer; extension of registration periods; awarding of degrees; exemption modules such UFS101 from as foundational/developmental modules; retroactive registrations; de-registrations; permission to repeat modules failed on two or more occasions; obtaining a qualification with distinction; early exit; graduating within a shorter period than the prescribed minimum; Master's degree and PhD appeals relating to title registration and supervisor conflict; recognition of prior learning; and predicate marks. - E5.2 Lodging an appeal to the Faculty Readmission Appeals Committee - (a) A student's appeal to the Faculty Readmission Appeals Committee will only be dealt with if the student has exhausted all internal processes to the relevant lecturer, Academic Head of Department, Vice-dean and Dean. - (b) A student who wants to lodge an appeal to the Faculty Readmission Appeals Committee should collect and complete the student appeal form that is available from the Faculty Manager (please see the website of the UFS for contact details). - (c) The student should submit the student appeal form in (b) above and comprehensive supporting documentation/proof via email to the Faculty Manager within 15 working days after the student had exhausted all internal procedures. - (d) No additional documentation will be accepted after submission of the documents mentioned in (c) above. - E5.3 The decision by the Faculty Readmission Appeal Committee is final.